 Great digital cameras like on the iPhone and iPad mean we can take as many photos as we want, whenever we want.
 That's amazing because we can record any moment, at any time.
 It's also terrible because we end up with so many photos we forget about the ones we took even a short time ago.
-The iOS 10 Memories feature in the Photos app hopes to change that by surfacing not only images we haven't seen in a while but grouping them together, adding music, and making them into something more.
+By using Memories on your iPhone or iPad, you can forget about forgetting your pictures with a few taps.